dfir-dd/dionysos/README.md

     dionysos [OPTIONS]

 OPTIONS:
+    -C, --scan-compressed
+            allow yara to scan compressed files

+        --decompression-buffer <DECOMPRESSION_BUFFER_SIZE>
+            maximum size (in MiB) of decompression buffer, which is used to scan compressed files [default: 128]

-    -C, --scan-compressed         allow yara to scan compressed files -F, --filename <FILENAMES>    regular expression to match against the basename of files.
+    -F, --filename <FILENAMES>
+            regular expression to match against the basename of files.
 This parameter can be specified multiple times

+    -h, --help
-    -h, --help                    Print help information
+            Print help information

+        --omit-levenshtein
-        --omit-levenshtein        do not run the Levenshtein scanner -P, --path <PATH>             path which must be scanned -q, --quiet                   Less output per occurrence
+            do not run the Levenshtein scanner

+    -P, --path <PATH>
+            path which must be scanned

+    -q, --quiet
+            Less output per occurrence

+    -v, --verbose
-    -v, --verbose                 More output per occurrence
+            More output per occurrence

+    -V, --version
-    -V, --version                 Print version information
+            Print version information

-    -Y, --yara <YARA>             use yara scanner with the specified ruleset.
+    -Y, --yara <YARA>
+            use yara scanner with the specified ruleset.
 This can be a single file, a zip file or a directory containing lots of yara files.
 Yara files must end with 'yar' or 'yara', and zip files must end with 'zip'
 ```

 # Developer guide